ensdomains/ens/docs/userguide.rst

 Finalizing the auction
 ----------------------

 Once the auction has completed, it must be finalized in order for the name to be assigned to the winning bidder.
-Any user can perform this step; to do it yourself, call the `finalizeAuction` function like so:
+Only the winning bidder can do this.
+To finalize, call the `finalizeAuction` function like so:

 ::